What is the Ketogenic Diet?

 I have also authored several Keto Cookbooks to make the ketogenic lifestyle easy to follow.

 8) Keep Motivated, You Are NOT Alone!

-Join the KetoDiet support group on Facebook and share your experiences!
-I created this group for sharing everything about low-carb, keto & paleo living including your favourite recipes, interesting articles and success stories.
+Join the KetoDiet support group on Facebook and share your experiences.
+We created this group for sharing everything about low-carb, keto & paleo living including your favourite recipes, tips and success stories.
 Feel free to post your recipe creations, progress updates and any questions you may have about the ketogenic diet.